 Added to that, table 3 shows that privatization of Tunisian banks positively and significantly affects profitability.
-According to the findings of Micco et al. (2007) and Iannotta et al. (??007), who's point out that government-owned banks reveal a lower profitability than privately owned ones, our results confirm the advantage of private banks in a matter of performance.
+According to the findings of Micco et al. (2007) and lannotta et al. (2007), who's point out that government-owned banks reveal a lower profitability than privately owned ones, our results confirm the advantage of private banks in a matter of performance.
 The relationship between either NIM and ROA and private ownership variable (OWN) is positive and significant meaning that private owned banks generate better profit than their state counterparts.
-This is a clear signal to encourage the privatization policy taken by Tunisian authorities market is concentrated, the lower the banks profit is.
+This is a clear signal to encourage the privatization policy taken by Tunisian authorities.

+Turning to the external factors related to the financial structure in Tunisia, our study finds that the more the market is concentrated, the lower the banks profit is.
 Bank concentration is negative and significant in all the return on assets and net interest margin regressions.
 This fining is consistent with Berger (1995), who supports the argument that concentration is usually negatively associated with profitability once the institutional and regulation variables are controlled for.
 However, bank concentration enters positively and not significantly in the return on equity regression.